 Remember the last time you transferred money online to a friend or paid at a restaurant with your smartphone?
 Those were made possible because of products from the FinTech market.

 FinTech apps are becoming a part of our lives more than we realize.
-With digital payments and mobile banking becoming a norm, the FinTech industry is growing at a fast pace.
+With digital payments and enterprise finance solutions, mobile banking is becoming a norm, and the FinTech industry is growing quickly.

-In fact, 96% of consumers are aware of at least one FinTech service.
-75% of them use a minimum of one FinTech product.
+“96% of consumers are aware of at least one FinTech service.
+75% of them use a minimum of one FinTech product.”

-While the consumers are open to adopting FinTech products, there’s still huge competition and several challenges in this sector that companies need to overcome.
+While consumers are open to adopting FinTech products, there’s still colossal competition and several challenges in this sector that companies need to overcome.
 Let’s discuss the top FinTech challenges and ways to conquer them.

 To convert leads to loyal customers, you must first understand the four stages of a customer journey.
 It begins with attracting the customer, convincing and closing them towards a purchase, or any conversion for that matter, and finally creating repetitive customers and word-of-mouth advocates.

 So to do that, we need to understand the customer segmentation and prepare a marketing strategy to target them.
 This strategy will serve as the base for customer acquisition and sales pipelines for the next few months to get the early adopters rolling and create the buzz.

 Once you’ve managed to rope in new customers, the key here is to retarget them with marketing messages to ensure you stay in their minds.
 You can use user stories, reviews, and educational material to help customers engage more with the product.